-- 1 tablespoon extra-virgin olive oil
+- 1 tablespoon olive oil

-with a little of their liquid
+- 8 ounces Marinated artichoke hearts halved or quartered, jarred, with a little of their liquid

-- Salt and freshly ground pepper to taste
+- salt and pepper to taste

 - 2 tablespoons toasted sunflower seeds

-Cook or microwave the potatoes in their skins until done but still firm.
-When cool enough to handle, but still warm, cut in approximately 3/4-inch chunks.
+- Cook or microwave the potatoes in their skins until done but still firm.
+When cool enough to handle, but still warm, cut in approximately ¾-inch chunks.
 Place in a serving bowl.

-Trim the leeks and cut in half lengthwise.
-Cut 1/4-inch thick crosswise, then rinse well in a colander.
+- Trim the leeks and cut in half lengthwise.
+Cut ¼-inch thick crosswise, then rinse well in a colander.
 Separate the rings and mix them up a bit with your hands, to make sure you get rid of all the grit.

-Heat the olive oil in a large skillet or steep-sided stir-fry pan along with 1/4 cup water.
+- Heat the olive oil in a large skillet or steep-sided stir-fry pan along with ¼ cup water.
 Add the leeks, then cover and cook until tender, stirring occasionally, about 8 to 10 minutes.
 Add a bit more water if the skillet gets dry; on the other hand, if any liquid remains, drain it off.

-Add the leeks, artichoke hearts, bell pepper and peas to the bowl with the potatoes.
+- Add the leeks, artichoke hearts, bell pepper and peas to the bowl with the potatoes.

-Stir in the scallions, dill or parsley, and sunflower seeds.
+- Stir in the scallions, dill or parsley, and sunflower seeds.
 Season with salt and pepper and stir together gently and thoroughly.
 Serve at once or let stand at room temperature until needed.